nEDM-TUM/System-Overview/_subsystems/Arduinos.md

 cp /.extroot.md5sum /tmp/overlay-disabled/etc/extroot.md5sum
 {% endhighlight %}
 See [here](https://forum.openwrt.org/viewtopic.php?id=28980) for more details.

 * The resolution of the name server seems not always to work.
 For this reason, try converting IP names to IP addresses.
+* Dealing with the Arduino Yun takes some knowledge about how [OpenWrt](https://openwrt.org/) works and will also require decent linux knowledge to debug issues.
+(These will happen, the Arduino Yun system is not a particularly out-of-the-box-ready system for users who don't have much experience with such devices.)

 #### Code